Goldziher/tree-sitter-language-pack/README.md

   this [PR](https://github.com/grantjenks/py-tree-sitter-languages/pull/65)).
 - This package is MIT licensed and the original package of which this is a fork has an Apache 2.0 License.
 Both licenses are available in the LICENSE file.
-- All languages bundled by this package are licensed under permissive open-source licenses (MIT or Apache 2.0) - no GPL licensed languages are included.
+- All languages bundled by this package are licensed under permissive open-source licenses (MIT, Apache 2.0 etc.) only - no GPL licensed languages are included.

 ## Installation